cgoranov/poggers-frontend/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+You may reach out to me at @cgoranov@gmail.com.

 ## License